 “AT” – Abbreviation that stands for Appalachian Trail.

-Aqua blazing – Canoeing a portion of the trail.
+Aqua blazing – Canoeing or floating a portion of the trail.

 Backcountry – Area where no there are no maintained buildings or roads.
 An area that is remote, difficult to access, and undeveloped.

 Blaze – A mark along a trail to mark the direction of the trail.
 Usually painted on a tree in a neon color.
 Colored and patterned duct tape is quickly becoming the norm as well to mark trails.

 Bushwhacking: To travel through an area where no path or markers exist; such as through the woods.
 Most of the time this requires clearing your own path (usually with a machete or other instrument).
 Usually used to create a shortcut to another trail.